This is a great time to consider consumer protection and banking law, and there are constant opportunities to strengthen my skills.

 Employee Network Groups (ENG)

-I’m a member of PRIDE and The Women’s Network.
-Both groups host influential speakers, including members of Congress and leading advocates of minority groups.
+I’m a member of CARE, HOLA, PRIDE, and The Women’s Network as well as other ENGs.
+The groups host influential speakers, including members of Congress and leading advocates of minority groups.
 Everyone in the agency is welcome to attend these events.
 It’s always meaningful to see executive management sitting in the front row of ENG events and showing support for employees.

 Outside of Work